ErpNetDocs/tech/advanced/calculated-attributes/examples/get-current-availability-of-product.md

 # Get current availability of a product

 This example shows how to create a calculated attribute which returns the sum of the available quantity base of a particular product.

-In the example below, filters are applied by product, store, store bin, lot and serial number, because of the unique nature of the repository of the calculation attribute.
-Other filters, like product variant and enterprise company, could also be added.
+Filters are applied by product, store, store bin, lot and serial number, because of the unique nature of the repository of the calculation attribute.
+Other filters (product variant and enterprise company) could also be added.

-The example is created for consumption order lines, but such attribute could be used wuth other documents or definitions as well.
+The example is suited for consumption order lines, but such an attribute could be used with other documents or definitions as well.

 ```
 Repository Name: Production.ShopFloor.ConsumptionOrderLines